PhillipAColes/ExoMatch/README.md

 1. Download or clone the repo to your local machine
 2. `cd` to the directory containing the local copy of the repo
-2. run `make` using the makefile provided or use your own build chain
+2. run `make` with the makefile provided.
+Alternatively you can use your own build chain

 ### Run